Arizona Drought Monitoring Technical Committee

 Chris Smith, U.S. Geological Survey, http://az.water.usgs.gov/drought

-The next update in early November will reflect the monsoon conditions of July, August and September.
+The next update in early February will reflect the conditions of October, November and December.

 The Monitoring Technical Committee meets quarterly to discuss drought conditions throughout the state and produce the long-term drought status map.
 Long- term drought status for each watershed is determined by comparing the precipitation and streamflow percentiles for the past 24, 36 and 48 months to a 40-year historical record.